-I knew whom to ask to get the I knew whom to ask and managed I knew whom to ask and was information I needed but it was to make a number of questions largely successful in impossible for me to make but I am not sure if the staff in communicating and interacting contact/ communicate with the charge of giving me orientation with the staff in charge of giving staff in charge of giving me understood me well and gave me orientation on which service orientation.
+I knew whom to ask to get the I knew whom to ask and managed to I knew whom to ask and was largely information I needed but it was make a number of questions but I am successful in communicating and impossible for me to make contact/ not sure if the staff in charge of giving interacting with the staff in charge of communicate with the staff in charge me orientation understood me well giving me orientation on which service of giving me orientation. and gave me the right advice. would fulfil my needs.